scalatra/scalatra-website/guides/monitoring/metrics.md

 ```

 Mixing in MetricsBootstrap will provide a default instance of both a MetricRegistry and a HealthCheckRegistry to
 your application.
-You can also choose to override one or both if the defaults don't suit your purpose;
+You can also choose to override one or both if the defaults don't suit your purpose.

 ```scala
 class ScalatraBootstrap extends LifeCycle with MetricsBootstrap {